ivankravets/BulliBus/README.md

 nevertheless powerfull serial bus communiction library for Arduino and friends.

-BulliBus aims to satisfy 95% of normal bus communication needs while staying userfriendly.
+BulliBus aims to satisfy 95% of normal hobbyist's bus communication needs while staying userfriendly.

-BulliBus uses only plain old printable ascii characters to communicate.
+BulliBus uses only plain old printable ASCII characters to communicate.
 BulliBus Master (just called Bulli) can be easily simulated using an ascii terminal on your PC using some cheapo rs485 adaptor.

+BulliBus can theoretically talk to millions of clients but for all practical purposes the amount of client will be around 10.

 BulliBus communication looks like: